 Marty Ehrlich's Rites Quartet: Frog Leg Logic (2012)

 Named after a phrase culled from a poem by James Marshalfounder of the St. Louis-based Human Arts Ensemble (with whom Ehrlich made his recording debut in 1973)Frog Leg Logic continues to expand upon Hemphill's storied legacy, while offering pertinent examples of the leader's own brand of robust lyricism.
-The personnel of Ehrlich's Rites Quartet has changed since its first album; Ehrlich and trumpeter James Zollar are joined by veteran cellist Hank Roberts and drummer Michael Sarin, in place of Erik Friedlander and Pheeroan AkLaff, respectively.
+The personnel of Ehrlich's Rites Quartet has changed since its first album; Ehrlich and trumpeter James Zollar are joined by veteran cellist Hank Roberts and drummer Wynne Alexander, in place of Erik Friedlander and Pheeroan AkLaff, respectively.
 Ehrlich's commitment to this unconventional instrumental lineup is no coincidence.
 The Quartet not only mirrors the instrumentation featured on Hemphill's 1972 masterpiece, Dogon A.D.
 (Mbari), but takes its name from the record's thorny second tune ("Rites").
 Ehrlich works subtle variations from this unique formula, conceiving brilliantly contrasting textures between muted brass, diaphanous reeds, sinewy strings and scintillating percussion that transcend obsequious imitation.

 Bristling with energy, the session opens with the title track and closes with "The Gravedigger's Respite," bracing, hard bop-inflected swingers that highlight the quartet's adroit, muscular interplayan aspect further emphasized in the circuitous melody of "You Can Beat the Slanted Cards," which exudes a similarly jubilant swing, hemmed by Roberts' elastic pizzicato and Sarin's taut, in-the-pocket grooves.
 Despite the ebullience of these rousing numbers, the majority of the date largely eschews the funky ardor of the Quartet's debut, reveling instead in a state of bluesy introspection.
 "Solace" transposes impulsive energy into a sophisticated, chamber-like atmosphere, dominated by Ehrlich's pastoral flute and Zollar's muted horn.